 Welcome!
-It’s so fabulous that you’re here and I hope we can get to know each other better.
+It’s so fabulous that you’re here to find out more about how to start your homestead right, and I hope we can get to know each other better.
 I want you to know that you can homestead – it doesn’t matter where you live, really!
 City, town, village or completely rural?
 You can do this.

 There are urban homesteaders, living in the heart of major cities.